mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

   app: md-analytics-stage
 {% endhighlight %}

-YML files are pretty simple to read, I suppose, the only mysterious part is deploy -> api_key.
-Lets examine this.
-Once you have registered to Heroku, you will be given API key (Heroku -> account settings).
+YML files are designed to be simple to read by humans.
+Options are defined using `key: value` pairs with nested structure.
+I suppose, the only mysterious part is `deploy -> api_key`.
+Lets examine this entry.
+Once registered to Heroku, I was given API key (Heroku -> account settings).
 It is unwise to paste your key just like that to the `.travis.yml`.
 Therefore we will use Travis ruby gem to encrypt it (must have Ruby installed):

 {% highlight python %}
 (md_analytics) [mdyzma@devbox md_analytics]$ gem install travis